FreeOpcUa/opcua-client-gui/README.md

 * showing attributes and references
 * subscribing to variable
 * make available on pip: sudo pip install freeopcua-client
+* remember connections and show connection history

 TODO (listed after priority):
-* remember connections and show connection history

 * detect lost connection and automatically reconnect
 * more human friendly attributes and refs display
 * subscribing to events
 * installer for windows

-NOT PLANNED:
 * support for certificates (need to be implemented in python-opcua)
 * support for encryption (need to be implemented in python-opcua)